Ambopteryx

 Ambopteryx (meaning "both wing") is a genus of scansoriopterygid dinosaur from the Oxfordian stage of the Late Jurassic of China.
 It is the second dinosaur to be found with both feathers and bat-like membranous wings.
 Yi, the first such dinosaur, was described in 2015 and is the sister taxon to Ambopteryx.
 The holotype specimen is thought to be a sub-adult or adult.
 The specimen is estimated to have had a body length of 32 cm and a weight of 306 g.
 The genus includes one species, Ambopteryx longibrachium.

-Etymology
+Discovery and naming

 The generic name Ambopteryx is derived from the Latin word ambo meaning "both" and Ancient Greek word πτέρυξ (pteryx) meaning "wing", a reference to the animal's membranous wings and bird-like body plan.
 The specific name longibrachium is derived from the Latin words longus meaning "long" and brachium meaning "upper arm".

-Holotype

 The holotype specimen, IVPP V24192, is an articulated and nearly complete skeleton with associated soft tissue preserved on a slab and a counter slab.
 It was recovered in 2017 from the stratigraphic equivalent of the Haifanggou Formation near Wubaiding Village in the Liaoning Province and belongs to the Yanliao Biota.

-The wing membrane is preserved as a continuous brownish layer on the matrix surrounding the left hand, right forelimb, and abdomen.
+The type specimen is interpreted as either a subadult or an adult based on the fusion of the pygostyle.
+Its wing membrane is preserved as a continuous brownish layer on the matrix surrounding the left hand, right forelimb, and abdomen.
 The head, neck, and shoulder regions are covered with dense layers of feather.